-How to earn money on Facebook $500 every day could be your way out of a boring career or your answer to making extra cash fast.
+How to earn money on Facebook $500 every day could be your way out of a boring career or your answer to making quick easy cash.

 The majority of Facebookers spend hours on the platform socializing, but the savvy ones, which I believe you are, focus on monetizing their accounts.
 From a campus communication tool, the platform has evolved into a global phenomenon with over 2.8 billion users.